The Value of Audience Insights Data

 Of course, GQ, which is a men’s fashion magazine, is unlikely to publish a long read about company development.
 Though if your brand is open for a creative experiment, an article there could help you get to the part of your target audience that has not been covered in previous marketing campaigns.

-You can also try out a placement in the media with the biggest share of the unique audience for the broadest reach (Wallstreet Journal) or a media you share most audience with (News Week).
+You can also try out a placement in the media with the biggest share of the unique audience for the broadest reach (Wallstreet Journal) or one with which you share the most audience members (News Week).
 This can help you create an additional touchpoint with your potential customers.

-The Audience Insights “Shared” filter will help you find more media that fall into the same category as Forbes and News Week and share most of the audience.
+The Audience Insights “Shared” filter will help you find more media that fall into the same category as Forbes and WSJ and share most of the audience.

 4. Estimate the Potential Reach of the Media